aarongustafson/aaron-gustafson.com/src/posts/2014-11-21-adaptive-images-in-expressionengine-with-ce-image.md

 ## Header images

 The first use case we had was a series of large, focal images.
 You can find different examples of them on [the homepage](http://www.nichols.edu) and landing pages (like [this one for Admissions](http://www.nichols.edu/admissions/)).
 The first pass on making these images adaptive involved the `picture` element for which [the spec](https://html.spec.whatwg.org/multipage/embedded-content.html#adaptive-images) is known.
-The markup we were generating was based on the pattern outlined for [Picturefill](http://scottjehl.github.io/picturefill/), a JavaScript polyfill that implements adaptive images in browsers that don’t do it natively:
+The markup we were generating was based on the pattern outlined for [Picturefill](http://scottjehl.github.io/picturefill/), a JavaScript polyfill that implements adaptive images in browsers that don’t:

 ```html
 <picture class="page__image-header__photo">